Section508Coordinators/Dev-Auto-Pipeline-Ex/oast-docs/azure-cloud-example.md

 1. Click “Pipelines” → “New Pipeline”
 2. Select the source and branch of your repository
-3. For the review page - click the "down" arrow beside run and select "Save"
+3. For the review page - click the "down" arrow beside run and select "Save" after noting the selected branch in the yaml
+4. Click on "Pipelines" and then select "Rename/move" in the ellipsis to the right.
+Add the branch name to the pipeline.

+Repeat the previous process for the other branch (Either "stable" or "develop")

 ### view the pipeline For the “develop” branch: